Finland’s relations and development cooperation in Somalia

 Somalia's economy has suffered from the decades of conflicts and it is highly dependent on remittances sent by Somali people residing abroad.
 However, Somalia has plenty of economic potential in the form of natural resources, geographical location and young population structure.

 Trade between Finland and Somalia has increased in tandem with the improving security situation.
-Finnish companies’ entry to markets is Somalia has been funded through Finnpartnership, and solutions related to digitalisation and renewable energy may open up commercial opportunities in future, provided that the security situation in Somalia develops in a favourable direction.
+Finnish companies’ entry to markets in Somalia has been funded through Finnpartnership, and especially solutions related to digitalisation and renewable energy may open up commercial opportunities in future, provided that the security situation in Somalia develops in a favourable direction.
 The Somali diaspora in Finland takes an active part in the commercial cooperation.
+The Finnish FCA Investment invests in small and medium-sized enterprises in Somalia.

 Finland’s objective is to double its trade with African countries in 2020–2030.
 During the same period of time, efforts will be made to significantly increase Finnish companies’ investments in Africa and African companies’ investments in Finland.